civican/legisinfo/44-1/bills/C-19/bill_text.md

   **(1)** Paragraphs 9(a) and (b) of the Regulations are replaced by the following:

-    the applicant, at the end of the month, provides for the child's care, maintenance, education, training and advancement to a greater extent than any other department, agency, institution, **Indigenous governing body** or any person; or
+    the applicant, at the end of the month, provides for the child's care, maintenance, education, training and advancement to a greater extent than any other department, agency, institution, Indigenous governing body or any person; or

-    the applicant is an entity referred to in **any of paragraphs** 3(1)(a) **to (c)** of the Act that has applied in respect of a child who
+    the applicant is an entity referred to in any of paragraphs 3(1)(a) to (c) of the Act that has applied in respect of a child who

-    was formerly in the care of foster parents or was formerly maintained by an entity referred to in **any of paragraphs** 3(1)(a) **to (c)** of the Act, and
+    was formerly in the care of foster parents or was formerly maintained by an entity referred to in any of paragraphs 3(1)(a) to (c) of the Act, and

-    has been placed in the permanent or temporary custody of a guardian, tutor or other individual occupying a similar role for the month, under a decree, order or judgment of a competent tribunal, **or under the laws of an Indigenous governing body**, who has received financial assistance from the applicant for the month in respect of the child's maintenance.
+    has been placed in the permanent or temporary custody of a guardian, tutor or other individual occupying a similar role for the month, under a decree, order or judgment of a competent tribunal, or under the laws of an Indigenous governing body, who has received financial assistance from the applicant for the month in respect of the child's maintenance.

   **(2)** Subsection (1) is deemed to have come into force on January 1, 2020.